sciZer0/7/v/README.md

 From the very beginning — from the start of the U DAO — each Contributor receives highly-generous Automated-Donations in the native token of the U blockchain, about $100,000 per month.

-There is a special mechanism (needs to first be implemented) in order for Contributors of the U DAO to be, in a pre-programmed way, receiving Automated-Donations in the native token of the U blockchain.
+There is a special mechanism (needs to first be implemented) in order for Contributors of the U DAO to, in a pre-programmed manner, be receiving Automated-Donations in the native token of the U blockchain.

 On the initial stage, the native token is estimated based at the 1st milestone, the market capitalization of $50 billion.